A Thanksgiving Reflection: Praising God for ALL!“

 She thanked us and asked, “Is this all you are having?”

-I smiled and said, “Well we are also having pie.”
+I smiled and said, “Well, we also have pie.”

 To our shock, this beautiful woman was carrying groceries.
-She ordered my sons to come down and help her and they began bringing in Ham, Turkey, stuffing mix; all kinds of groceries.
-We didn’t even have a kitchen with space enough to hold all that she had brought.
-It was more than enough to even get us through Christmas.
+She ordered my sons to come down and help her, and they began bringing in Ham, Turkey, stuffing mix, and all kinds of groceries.
+We didn’t even have a kitchen with enough space to hold all that she had brought.
+It was more than enough even to get us through Christmas.
 It was more groceries than we had ever had in our apartment at one time.

 I will never forget this beautiful person’s generosity.
-She is the kind of person who is still doing these things, I guarantee it, and she would never want any mention of it or glory given to her.
-She is a true angel of God and she was granted tremendous grace through her giving.
+She is the kind of person still doing these things, I guarantee it, and she would never want any mention of it or glory given to her.
+She is a true angel of God, and she was granted tremendous grace through her giving.

 Lessons Learned: Those years taught me great humility.
-It also taught me that God does truly provide what you need even if he doesn’t always provide what you want.
+It also taught me that God truly provides what you need, even if he doesn’t always provide what you want.
 I was also taught that we also receive grace when we allow others the opportunity to give to those in need.
 Many times the pride-fullness of a person can get in the way of allowing others to help.

 One thing that living in poverty taught me was that all people have dignity.
-Some of the most giving people I have ever met in my life were very, very poor.
+Some of the most giving people I have ever met were very, very poor.

 Father Jim Fisher once told me, “Dianne, you are entirely too rich to be so poor.”

-Even in our poverty, we are still rich beyond our wildest dreams because we have the love of God.
-All we have to do is trust in this love, and accept that love from others as we give that love to others.
+Even in poverty, we are still rich beyond our wildest dreams because we love God.
+All we have to do is trust in this love and accept that love from others as we give that love to others.
 God will provide for our every need.
-In His own time, and in ways we least expect.
+In His own time and ways we least expect.

-This Thanksgiving, I find myself with two wonderful jobs and wonderful, fulfilling ministries.
+This Thanksgiving, I have two wonderful jobs and wonderful, fulfilling ministries.
 I have a home to live in with my daughter.
 I have a car that I do not have to push to start.
 My children have grown.
 My sons are all happy, wonderful husbands with their own families.

 The Catholic family who adopted us all those years ago is still our family.
-God has provided adopted aunts, and uncles, grandparents…an extended family who loves us all as though we were actually members of their family.
+God has provided adopted aunts, uncles, grandparents…an extended family who loves us all as though we were their family members.

 I have friends, colleagues, and pets who love me.
 I have plenty of groceries.
-I have given to others in need and God has given back to me 100 times over.
+I have given to others in need, and God has given back to me 100 times.
 I still don’t have enough money.
-I still struggle financially, but I never want for anything that I truly need.
+I still struggle financially, but I never want for anything I truly need.
 Praise God for this wonderful life.
 I only pray that I am worthy of the many blessings I’ve been given.
 JMJ